mrkkrp/markkarpov.com/post/path-0.6.0-released.md

 So `"."` acts as a relative dual to the absolute root `"/"`.

-The old behavior also led an inconsistency, which I'm going to demonstrate
+The old behavior also led to an inconsistency, which I'm going to demonstrate here:
-here:

 ```
 λ> isParentOf $(mkAbsDir "/") $(mkAbsDir "/")